How to be a Coordinator

 o Nope.
 It is their responsibility to pick up before the meat thaws out.

-o That being said, it is awful nice if you have a cooler, some deep shade, even a big cardboard box works as a cooler.
+o That being said, it is awful nice if you have a cooler, some deep shade, etc. Even a big cardboard box works pretty well as a cooler.

 o The main thing about holding meat is to be in communication with the customer.
-If you can’t do it, no worries, have them contact me, we will work something else out.
+If you can’t do it, no worries, have them contact Steve and tell him you can't help this time.
+We will work something else out.
 Maybe they can pick up at someone else’s drop that time, maybe they will have to cancel their order.
-Something can be worked out with communication.
+Something can be worked out with communication almost every time.

 o An extra freezer in the garage would be an awful nice thing though.
 One coordinator got a small freezer on craigslist, paid 25 bucks for it.
 She keeps it on a piano dolly in her garage.
 On pickup day she wheels it outside, runs an extension cord to it and the meat goes in there.
 No worries.
 I should note that this is coordinator-ship well above and beyond the call of duty.